Present Perfect

 • I’ve had lunch so I’m not hungry.

-2. Present perfect is used to give news or talk about recent events.
+2. We use Present perfect to give news or talk about recent events.

 • She’s had a baby girl.